 Secondly, effective policies, training and mentoring need to be put in place in order to permit the task-shifting of services—the delegation of certain medical responsibilities to less specialized health workers—to frontline health care workers, who can thereby provide a wide range of lifesaving intervention procedures.
+A system, such as a Medical Facilities Management Systems, can also be implemented in order to effectively handle the center and to allow better efficiency for the healthcare workers.
 If implemented correctly, task-shifting has been shown to be quite effective in safely providing needed access to services that would have otherwise been unavailable to patients in need.

 Widely successful examples of task-shifting include: